 6. Discussion

-Summary of Key Findings
+Summary of key findings

-The article demonstrated that integrating the EMalign algorithm into ChimeraX significantly enhances the software's quality for aligning density maps.
-The modified versions of EMalign provided more robust and accurate alignments compared to the original version of EMalign.
+We demonstrated that integrating the EMalign algorithm into ChimeraX significantly enhances the software's quality in aligning density maps.
+The modified versions of EMalign provides more robust and accurate alignments compared to the original version of EMalign.
 Additionally, the integration into ChimeraX rendered EMalign easily accessible and user-friendly.

 Limitations

-As demonstrated by Test Case A, there can occasionally be a suboptimal random selection of rotation matrices, which may further misalign the maps.
+As demonstrated by Test case A, there can occasionally be a suboptimal random selection of rotation matrices, which may further misalign the maps.
 This issue necessitated the development of EMalign versions B1 and B2, which aim to mitigate this risk.
 However, these modifications also resulted in increased computational time, which can be substantial, particularly for larger-scale volumes.

-Test Case B also revealed some unusual results, with specific seeds where version B did not achieve the highest correlation values, despite encompassing all three versions (original, B1, B2).
+Test case B also revealed some unusual results, with specific seeds where version B did not achieve the highest correlation values, despite encompassing all three versions (original, B1, B2).
 A plausible explanation for this anomaly stems from the downsampling process.
 The correlations used to select the optimal rotation matrices are computed on the downsampled volumes.
 Consequently, it is possible that the leading correlation, chosen by a marginal difference, may become more significant when the corresponding alignment parameters are applied to the original volumes.
 Unfortunately, due to the substantial computational time required for aligning the full-sized volumes, performing the alignment multiple times is not feasible, especially for larger-scale volumes.

 Solutions

 To minimize the possibility of producing an alignment worse than the unaligned volumes without significantly increasing run times, two potential solutions can be implemented.
 One approach involves using the size of the original volumes as a factor for determining which version to employ.
-The higher the volume size, the longer the time required to align the full-size volumes after acquiring the alignment parameters.
+The larger the volume size, the longer the time required to align the full-size volumes after acquiring the alignment parameters.
 Therefore, above a certain volume size, versions B1 or B2 would be employed, whereas below that threshold, version B would be utilized.
 Alternatively, users could be provided with the option to prioritize either speed or accuracy.
 If speed is prioritized, versions B1 or B2 can be employed.
 Conversely, if accuracy is the priority, version B will be utilized.

 7. References